scambon/CliWrapper4J/README.md

 ### @Aggregator and IAggregator
 An annotation that describes how to aggregate a switch and its flattened parameter values, using the `#aggregator()` class configured with the `#value()` as its parameter.
 This should only defined along with a `@Switch` annotation.

+### Pre-Processors

+You can modify the command line before it is called by providing implementations of `ICommandLinePreProcessor` to the executable annotation: `@Executable(preProcessors={...})`.

+Pre-processors are chained, i.e. the result of pre-processor 1 is passed to pre-processor 2...
+The final command line elements are then executed by the `IExecutor`.

+Predefined pre-processors are:
+- `EnvironmentVariablesPreProcessor`: replaces occurrences of `${SOME_VARIABLE}` by the corresponding value.
+  Values come from (by order or priority):
+  - `IExecutionEnvironment#getEnvironmentVariables()`
+  - System properties
+- `PrependLinuxBinBashPreProcessor`: adds `/bin/bash` before your command line, e.g. to run `.sh` scripts
+- `PrependWindowsCmdPreProcessor`: adds `cmd /C` before your command line, e.g. to run `.bat` scripts
+- `AbstractPrependPreProcessor`: adds some segments before your command line

 ### Execution